eliamue/foundations-prep-april-2021/02-making-a-website-html-and-css/exercises/LAB-02b-image-gallery.md

 1) take a screenshot of the dynamically-wrapping image items and add the screenshot to your repo.
 1) play with all the different options that flex offers for lists of things! `justify-content: flex-end`, `align-items: center`, `flex-direction: column`, etc
 1) ACP and submit the repo link to the canvas assignment
+1) If you have more time, add a header and footer and elaborate on your design.